Non-Hermitian $\mathrm{sl}(3, \mathbb{C})$ three-mode couplers: Introduction

 Exceptional points are critical branch points of the eigenvalue surfaces where eigenvalues and eigenvectors coalesce \cite{Kato1966,Heiss2012p444016}.
+Their topological nature manifests in the response to parameter-space evolution.
+Closed paths that do not enclose an EP yield cyclic evolution, with the system returning to its initial state up to a geometric phase.
+In contrast, paths that enclose an EP of order $m$ induce a nontrivial permutation of eigenstates, requiring $m$ encirclements to return to the initial state.
 Second-order exceptional points (EP2s) have been realized in coupled waveguides with engineered gain and loss \cite{Ruter2010p192,Regensburger2012p167}, microring resonators \cite{Peng2014p394}, and photonic crystal slabs \cite{Zhen2015p354}.
-At these degeneracies, systems exhibit non-reciprocal transport \cite{Feng2013p108,Laha2024p033511}, loss-induced transparency \cite{Guo2009p093902}, and enhanced sensitivity with a square root scaling of perturbations \cite{Wiersig2014p203901}.
-These effects enable applications from low-threshold lasing \cite{Zamir2023p063504} to sensing beyond the quantum limit \cite{Miri2019p7709,Zhang2025p344,Lambert2025p}, and motivate the search for higher-order EPs that enhance these effects.
-At an $N$th-order EP, the eigenvalue splitting follows an $N$th root dependence on perturbations \cite{Heiss2008p244010,Heiss2016p495303,Demange2012p025303,Ryu2012p042101,Shi2025pL022034}.
+At these degeneracies, systems exhibit non-reciprocal transport \cite{Feng2013p108,Laha2024p033511}, loss-induced transparency \cite{Guo2009p093902}, and enhanced sensitivity with a square-root scaling of perturbations \cite{Wiersig2014p203901}.
+These effects enable applications from low-threshold lasing \cite{Zamir2023p063504} to sensing beyond the quantum limit \cite{Miri2019p7709,Zhang2025p344,Lambert2025p}, and motivate the exploration of higher-order EPs.
+At an $m$th-order EP, the eigenvalue splitting follows an $m$th-root dependence on perturbations \cite{Heiss2008p244010,Heiss2016p495303,Demange2012p025303,Ryu2012p042101,Shi2025pL022034}.
 This scaling motivates their use in precision metrology and weak-field detection.
-Realizing them remains challenging, since enforcing higher-order degeneracies requires fine-tuning multiple parameters \cite{Teimourpour2018p261}, but waveguide-based quantum beam splitters offer a concrete route to overcome this constraint \cite{QuirozJuarez2019p862,Ghaemidizicheh2025p26329}.
+Realizing them remains challenging, as enforcing higher-order degeneracies requires fine-tuning multiple parameters \cite{Teimourpour2018p261}, but waveguide-based quantum beam splitters offer a concrete route to overcome this constraint \cite{QuirozJuarez2019p862,Ghaemidizicheh2025p26329}.